(t.c)®

 Alcohol remains the most common driver of addiction.

-(Substance Abuse and Mental Health Services Administration — National Survey on Drug Use and Health)
+(Substance Abuse and Mental Health Services Administration)

 /002/